Aaron's Blessing (Numbers 6:24-26)

 In some Hebrew names there is great treasure.
 The seldom-mentioned man who built the Mishkan in the wilderness was filled with God's Spirit.
 His very name depicts a special enshroudment from God that is alluded to throughout Hebrew Scripture and in New Testament language describing the Transfiguration of Yeshua and the overshadowing of Miryam his mother.
 [6 HTML pages]

 The central human character in the Hebrew Bible is David ben Jesse of Bethlehem.
-The Bible contains a whole constellation of theological concepts about David and his descendants, including the final David who will co-rule with God over Israel and all nations.
-This contains supporting texts.
+David is the preeminent "Messiah" in Scripture, and it contains a whole constellation of theological concepts about him and his descendants, including the final David who will co-rule with God over Israel and all nations.
+This extensive list contains supporting texts.

-The meaning of the adjective echad ("one") is subject of numerous discussions.
-This study seeks to clarify what is often misunderstood or misinterpreted.
-We examine the word in the contexts of the Shema, the whole message of the Hebrew Bible, and the ancient (pagan) world in which Israel lived.
 [7 HTML pages]

+The meaning of the Hebrew adjective echad (one) is the subject of numerous discussions.
+This study seeks to clarify what is often misunderstood or misinterpreted about the word.
+It specifically examines the context of the Shema (Deut 6:4) and what echad tells us about the God of Israel.
+[10 HTML pages]

 Who is the "Servant" in the book of Isaiah?
 One view says he is the nation Israel, the other says he is the Messiah.
 A careful study of the prophet himself shows there are two Servants of the Lord, not one.
 [5 HTML pages]